Skip to content

 Last updated:

 A DNA profile is only as useful as the database it can be compared against.
-For that comparison to work across laboratories in different cities, across borders between cooperating nations, and across decades of casework, everyone needs to be running the same loci.
-The global locus standards, primarily CODIS (the Combined DNA Index System) in the United States, the European Standard Set (ESS) in the EU, and the proposed national panel under India's DNA Technology Bill 2019, represent the international community's attempt to make profiles portable without sacrificing discriminatory power.
+For that comparison to work across laboratories, across borders, and across decades of casework, every contributing lab must run the same loci.
+The global locus standards, CODIS in the US, the European Standard Set (ESS) in the EU, and the proposed national panel under India's DNA Technology Bill 2019, make profiles portable without sacrificing discriminatory power.
+Profiles reach these databases through the capillary electrophoresis workflow.

 The history of these standards is a history of deliberate, slow consensus-building punctuated by occasional rapid change.
 The original 13 CODIS loci were selected by the FBI in the mid-1990s from a field of candidate loci based on chromosomal independence, variability, and ease of multiplex amplification.
 They served without modification until 2017, when the FBI expanded the core locus set to 20 loci, partly because large databases were generating adventitious matches at the 13-locus standard and partly to improve international compatibility with the European Standard Set.
 Meanwhile, the European DNA Profiling Group (EDNAP) and subsequently Interpol's DNA Monitoring Expert Group had been iterating their own set, culminating in the ESS17 published in 2012.